Background and Description:

 All applicants must:

-- Be a student member in good standing of the awarding society (even years: CAP; odd years: OSA).
+- Be a student member in good standing of the awarding society (even years: CAP; odd years: Optica).

-- Be an accepted, registered or enrolled full time graduate student studying astronomy, electrical engineering, medical physics, optics, photonics, or physics (in OSA’s awarding year chemistry will be added to the criteria).
-(NOTE – the applicant cannot have already defended, or be in the process of defending, their thesis)
+- Be an accepted, registered or enrolled full time graduate student studying astronomy, electrical engineering, medical physics, optics, photonics, or physics (in Optica’s awarding year chemistry will be added to the criteria).
+(NOTE – the applicant cannot have already submitted their thesis; i.e. started the process for defence of thesis)

-- Have at least one publication in a peer-reviewed journal that is recognized by the awarding society.
-(NOTE – the applicant does not need to be listed as the lead author) OR have made at least one conference presentation at a scientific meeting recognized by the awarding society (see CAP list below).
+- Have at least one publication in a peer-reviewed journal that is recognized by the awarding society (NOTE – the applicant does not need to be listed as the lead author) OR have made at least one conference presentation at a scientific meeting recognized by the awarding society (see CAP list below).

-- **not applicable for the CAP scholarship years** — Have an accepted submission, in the year of the award, at the annual meeting of the awarding society (even years: CAP Annual Congress; odd years: OSA Annual Meeting).
+- **not applicable for the CAP scholarship years** — Have an accepted submission, in the year of the award, at the annual meeting of the awarding society (

 - Demonstrate community service, which may include but is not limited to: leadership in a student association or other student organization at the undergraduate or graduate level.